maherharb/MATE-T580/Lectures/Lesson_01_Dataframe_Manipulation_github.md

 Now is your turn to practice!
 -----------------------------

 Let's do some manipulations on the titanic dataset.
-Generate a table that shows the survival rate (i.e. propability) split by class and gender.
+Generate a table that shows the survival rate (i.e. probability) split by class and gender.

 Titanic survival rates
 ----------------------